SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 In addition, you can also attend one of our famous street festivals, check out the 7D Experience on Pier 39, or cheer on one of our local sports teams.

-Read on for a full list of 20 of the best activities for teenagers in San Francisco.
+Read on for a complete list of 20 of the best activities for teenagers in San Francisco.

 Disclaimer: I receive a small commission from some of the links on this page.